Example of Layer Erosion: Controller bypassing Service

 Architectural Erosion and Drift: Diagnostic of Structural Decay in Legacy Systems

-Legacy systems dont just exist; they fester.
-Every tactical bypass and every emergency hotfix acts as a slow-acting acid, eating away at the original design intent until the codebase becomes a hollowed-out shell of its former self.
-This isnt a failure of talent, but a natural law of software thermodynamics: without constant energy, order inevitably dissolves into a tangled mess of hidden dependencies that nobody—not even the original architects—can fully map without a forensic shovel.
+Tactical bypasses and emergency hotfixes act like a slow-acting acid, gradually eating away at the original design intent until the codebase becomes a hollowed-out shell of its former self.
+This isn’t a failure of talent, but a natural law of software thermodynamics: without constant energy and refactoring, order inevitably dissolves into a tangled mess of hidden dependencies.
+This process of Architectural Erosion eventually reaches a tipping point where even the original architects can’t map the logic without a forensic shovel, giving birth to those dreaded legacy systems that fester rather than function.
+At this stage, technical debt becomes an insurmountable barrier, turning every minor update into a high-stakes gamble against total structural collapse.

 Erosion: The Silent Collapse of Layered Integrity